nisha-chat/PickleballScript/README.md

 ## Step 3

-Locally save pickleball_script.py to your Desktop
+Locally save pickleball_script.py to your Desktop (You can do this by selecting "Code" in the green box on this page and selecting "Download Zip")

 Open the file with TextEdit